EthanHosier/back-bidding-application/README.md

 # back-bidding-application
 Backend for bidding application.
 Entire application written with React, Nodejs, Express and Firestore.
+Also uses websockets and firebase authentication.